 Although he was born and died in South Dakota, Sitting Bull had been buried in North Dakota in an abandoned and unkept graveyard.
 Wanting a more fitting memorial to this great man, Clarence Grey Eagle, with the approval of relatives, began talks with officials to return the remains to South Dakota.
-As time passed, Grey Eagle became fed up with red tape, and on April 8, 1953, he, with a dozen other men, a backhoe and an airplane, exhumed Sitting Bull's remains and reburied him along the Missouri River in his South Dakota homeland in a concrete block weighing 20 tons, effectively ending all talks.
-The grave is now marked with a bust which was carved by Korczak Ziolkowski, sculptor of Crazy Horse Mountain near
+As time passed, Grey Eagle became fed up with red tape, and on April 8, 1953, he, with a dozen other men, a backhoe and an airplane, exhumed Sitting Bull's remains and reburied him along the Missouri River in his South Dakota homeland in a concrete reburied him along the Missouri River in his South Dakota homeland in a concrete block weighing 20 tons, effectively ending all talks.
+The grave is now marked with a bust which was carved by Korczak Ziolkowski, sculptor of Crazy Horse Mountain near Custer.

-BOATING REGULATIONS IN SOUTH DAKOTA
+BOATING REGULATIONS In SOUTH DAKOTA